ZupIT/beagle-docs/Settings/content/en/docs/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 {{% /tab %}}

 {{% tab name="WEB" %}}
-If you haven't configured you library yet, [**check out on how to do it**.](../../../../get-started/usando-o-beagle/)
+If you haven't configured you library yet, [**check out on how to do it**.](/docs/get-started/using-beagle/web)

-You have to use **Remote View**](../../../features/customizacao/beagle-para-web/parametros-remote-view), you can find on Beagle's library, to create hybrid screen with some server-driven components on the web.
+You have to use [**Remote View**](/docs/resources/customization/beagle-for-web/remote-view-parameters), you can find on Beagle's library, to create hybrid screen with some server-driven components on the web.

 See below how each framework works: